 If accepted, applicants must reply to the offer of admission via the link to the student response form in their acceptance letter to finalize their enrollment in the program.
 Upon completion of 32 courses in CAS, BA/MA students are governed by the rules and regulations of the Graduate School Arts and Sciences to complete their remaining courses (36 in total).
 It is the student’s responsibility to refer to the Graduate School of Arts and Sciences Bulletin for details on these rules and regulations.

-Applicants must have completed four political science courses, including a 505 level (writing intensive seminar) course or above, by the time of application.
+Applicants must have completed four political science courses, including a PO505+ seminar, by the time of application.
 They must also have an overall GPA of 3.0 or above and a major GPA of 3.5 or above (i.e., across all political science courses).
 Applicants must include with their application:

 - Plan of Study.
-First and foremost, applicants should fill out the the Plan of Study with the PO Undergraduate Advisor, Serrie Hamilton, and leave the form with her to await the Advanced Programs Director’s signature.
+First and foremost, applicants should fill out the Plan of Study with the PO undergraduate advisor.

 - Unofficial transcript(s).
-Applicants should send copies of all unofficial transcripts from all institutions attended to firstname.lastname@example.org.
+Applicants should send copies of unofficial transcripts from all institutions attended to email@example.com.

 - Two faculty recommendations using the Recommendation for Admission form.
 Applicants should complete the top portion of each form and then provide it to the faculty members well in advance of the due date.
-Faculty may then complete and submit this form directly to email@example.com or leave it with the Undergraduate Advisor.
+Faculty should complete and submit this form directly to firstname.lastname@example.org.

 Eight discrete courses must be passed with a grade of B- or better for the MA.
 Courses may not count for both the BA and MA.
-The specific requirements are as follows: two of the five graduate core courses (PO 711, PO 741, PO 751, PO 771 and PO 791) must be taken to fulfill departmental requirements.
-Additionally, all students must complete a research methods sequence (any two from PO 501, PO 502, PO 840, PO 841, PO 843) and four additional courses at the 505-599 level.
-Courses at the 500-level or above taken prior to admission into the BA/MA program may be used to fulfill MA requirements if not being counted towards the BA degree.
+The specific requirements are as follows: two of the four graduate core courses (PO 711, PO 751, PO 771 and PO 791) must be taken to fulfill departmental requirements.
+Additionally, all students must complete a research methods sequence (any two from PO 501, PO502, PO599, PO841, PO842, PO843, PO844) and four additional courses at the 505-598 level.
+Courses at the 505-level or above taken prior to admission into the BA/MA program may be used to fulfill MA requirements if not being counted towards the BA degree.

 Continuing Student Registration Status